ScripterTSBG/Notification-System/README.md

 # NotificationSystem

-The `NotificationSystem` is a simple and lightweight notification manager for Roblox that allows you to display notifications on the player's screen.
+The `NotificationSystem` is a simple and lightweight notification manager for Roblox Exploits that allows you to display notifications on the player's screen.
 Notifications can be customized with a title, message, and duration, and they will automatically fade out after a set period of time.

 ## Features